Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 Don’t Punish Your Cockapoo For Resource Guarding

-When a dog growls, never punish.
+When a dog growls, never punish it.
 Of course, punishment can be an instant response for many dog owners.
 But the only thing you’ve accomplished is to increase the chances of a dog bite.

 What To Do If Your Cockapoo Resource Guards

-Maybe you have a young puppy, an adopted dog, one that hasn’t shown signs of resource guarding, or an occasional but not yet snarling and biting resource guarder.
+Maybe you have a young puppy, an adopted dog that hasn’t shown signs of cockapoo resource guarding, or an occasional but not yet snarling and biting resource guarder.
 Whichever describes your situation, it’s imperative to teach your dog there’s no need to guard their food and other items, and they must give them up willingly.

-Teaching them the correct behaviour is so much better than waiting until you have a genuine problem.
+Teaching them the correct behaviour is much better than waiting until you have a genuine problem.

 How to Stop a Cockapoo Guarding His Food Bowl

-Change things up instantly by giving the dog a new bowl and changing the location where your dog eats.
+Change things by giving the dog a new bowl and changing the location where your dog eats.